raulgenially/analytics-genially/models/sources/genially/src_genially.md

 {% docs team_member_role %}

-Permission level of the member in the team
+Permission level of the member in the team.

 One of the following values: